-Put simply, the specialism and background of the Lead Academy Instructor (Product and Consultancy) does not need to be in writing software code or having a software engineering background.
+Put simply, the specialism and background of the Lead Academy Instructor (Product and Consultancy) do not need to be in writing software code or having a software engineering background.
 It is a technology role and requires a background of working in tech teams delivering software, but one which focuses more on the challenge of building the right product, understanding the business, stakeholders and user needs and providing consultancy rather than creating the software itself through code.

 What skills are required?

 The role requires a strong background in working in teams delivering software and creating valuable products.
-You should have experience of modern software delivery approaches and frameworks.
-The product and consultancy specialism means you should understand and have experience of taking software from idea stage through to live operation, helping, for example, to understand the goal, value and vision for the product or service, help break down user needs and how to understand success and help to translate this into tangible features for the team to build.
+You should have experience with modern software delivery approaches and frameworks.
+The product and consultancy specialism means you should understand and have experience with taking software from the idea stage through to live operation, helping, for example, to understand the goal, value and vision for the product or service, help break down user needs and how to understand success and help to translate this into tangible features for the team to build.
 Roles like (but not limited to) product owner, business analyst, delivery lead or agile coach are the types of background that we're expecting people will have.
-Our aim is to find someone who's been, and still is, a successful member of a tech team and who understands how effective teams build great software and is keen to share this knowledge with others.
+We aim to find someone who's been, and still is, a successful member of a tech team and who understands how effective teams build great software and is keen to share this knowledge with others.

 It's hard to pin down a list of specific techniques, skills and experiences given there is a wide number of ways to approach any problem.
 The list below is however the types of skills we'd look to help Academites understand and cover in some shape or form in the Neil Jennings programme as of May 2021.